SpecterOps/JamfHound/README.md

 To visualize and use the JSON files created from JamfHound collections, users will need a BloodHound instance available.
 Setup and use of BloodHound has been documented [here.](https://bloodhound.specterops.io/get-started/introduction) Access to a local administrator account within BloodHound will be needed to create custom icons and upload new data.
 BloodHound will need to be updated to support OpenGraph custom objects.
 ### Dependencies
-* Python3 - version 3.12 or newer
+* Python 3 - version 3.12 or newer
 * Requests python module

 ### Installation
-**Note:** We recommend a Python3 virtual environment to ease the installation of dependencies and maintaining changes.
+**Note:** We recommend a Python 3 virtual environment to ease the installation of dependencies and maintaining changes.
 1. Install the venv module using pip: `python3 -m pip install venv`
 2. Create a new virtual environment: `python3 -m venv /path/to/new/virtual/environment`
 3. Source the activation script: `source /path/to/new/virtual/environment/bin/activate`